fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 2. Set working directory so we don't interfere with the contents of the base image
 3. Copy ALL of the files in this directory to the image
 4. Start with DEBUG=playground:* npm start

+The Dockerfile can again be placed at the root of the project.

 `Dockerfile`